-To be considered continuously enrolled, you must have had no more than two sequential years of nonenrollment.
-After two years of nonenrollment, you must apply for admission to resume enrollment.
+At present, to be considered continuously enrolled, you must have had no more than two sequential years of nonenrollment.
+After two years of nonenrollment, you must reapply for admission to resume enrollment.
+The existing rules and standards for continuous enrollment are subject to change.

-If you change your degree program while continuously enrolled, then the program requirements that apply to you are those in effect at the time you enroll in the first required course for that program.
+If you change your degree program while continuously enrolled, then the program requirements that apply to you are those in effect at the time you enroll in the first required course for the new program.
 Previously completed coursework may not apply to the new requirements.